lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 ````

-The result is a stream of tuples containing the original number and the trailing difference.
+The resulting stream of tuples contains the original number and the trailing difference.
 Astute readers will note that the output stream will be shorter than the input stream since the difference can't be calculated for the trailing elements.

 #### Why Deadlock?

 The code above looks fine and may run just fine for small differences (hey, my tests pass!).
 However, it's got a subtle deadlock bug that will rear its ugly head intermittently, the worst sort of bug to wrangle in production.

+Deadlock happens due to the behavior of `Broadcast` and `Zip`. `Broadcast` won't emit an element until all outputs (branches) signal demand while `Zip` won't signal demand until all its inputs (branches) have emitted an element.
+Uneven branches create a flow where the `Broadcast` stage waits for demand that's never signalled while the `Zip` stage waits for an element that never arrives.

 Let's apply the basic rule of Reactive Streams to understand why.